 The Missouri Prairie Foundation is a private, nonprofit, 501(c)(3) prairie conservation organization governed by a volunteer board of directors.
 A staff of three carry out daily operations of the organization and several technical advisors provide valuable technical assistance.
 Numerous, valued volunteers assist with prairie management and outreach activities.

 The Missouri Prairie Foundation

-is also the Missouri Invasive Plant Task Force
+, MPF also runs the Missouri Invasive Plant Task Force

-What began as an all-volunteer advocacy group has grown into an organization that both owns and/or manages nearly more than 3,300 acres of land, produces one of North America’s only magazines on native grasslands and has more than 1,880+ members—and continues to advocate for state-wide prairie protection.
+What began as an all-volunteer advocacy group has grown into an organization that both owns and/or manages nearly more than 3,300 acres of land, produces one of North America’s only magazines on native grasslands and has members from more than 1,500 households—and continues to advocate for state-wide prairie protection.
 Our work would not be possible without the many hours of service from our dedicated board members, our generous members and other supporters, our loyal volunteers and our committed three staff members.

 Current Strategic Plan: 2017-2021